Athear/HTML-Code-Refactor/README.md

 # HTML Code refactor

-This project is an exercise in semantic HTML and CSS links.
+This project is an exercise in semantic HTML and CSS structure.
+Given working HTML and CSS with only generic elements, I have refactored the code into a more readable and accessible state.

+All changes were tested to ensure that the existing layout and styling of the website were preserved.